-An examination of dynamics of family relationships as well as environmental factors that affect these relationships throughout the life course.
-Particular attention is given to coping strategies used by family members for accommodating to change and for resolving crises or stressbuildup at various stages of their development.
+An examination of the dynamics of family relationships as well as social factors that affect these relationships throughout the life course.
+Factors contributing to resilience in families such as community supports and social policies will be analyzed.
+Emphasis in this course is on understanding family relationships in diverse cultures.
 Note: Students who have received credit for HUEC 3312 may not take this course for credit.